- What do I need to know about pain control?

 How to get proper pain relief with opioids

 When a medicine does not give you enough pain relief, your doctor may prescribe a higher dose or tell you to take it more often.
 When your health care team is working closely with you, doses of strong opioids can be raised safely to ease severe pain.
 Do not increase the dose of your pain medicine on your own.
-If dose changes do not work, your doctor may prescribe a different or additional drug.
+If dose changes don’t work, your doctor may prescribe a different or additional drug.
 Some opioids are stronger than others, and you may need a stronger one to control your pain.

 Be safe when taking opioids.